danwallacenz/interop/README.md

 # SWIFTY SWIFT in OBJECTIVE-C #

-***Often, Swift and Objective code must coexist.
-Some Swift types are not compatible with Objective-C.
+Often, Swift and Objective code must coexist but some Swift types are not compatible with Objective-C.
-However, we shouldn't avoid using them as they provide convenience and safety.
-This shows some ways to help out.***
+However, we shouldn't avoid using them as they provide power and safety.

 ### What is this repository for? ###

-* To demonstrate working examples of using Swift-only types such as Swift enumerations and structures with Objective-C - and how to mitigate the impedences that exist.
+* Working examples and documentation of using Swift-only types such as Swift enumerations and structures with Objective-C - and how to mitigate the impedences that exist.

 * Based in large part on a 2015 lecture given by Andy Matuschak <https://www.youtube.com/watch?v=q_Y070VAP0c>